Our Approach to English

 - Thinking outside the box

-- Can think in 3D – great special awareness
+- Abilility to think in 3D – great special awareness

-Signs of dyslexia usually become apparent when a child starts school and begins to focus more on learning how to read and write.
+Signs of dyslexia may become apparent when a child begins to focus more on learning how to read and write.
 A person with dyslexia may read and write very slowly, often confuse the order of letters in words, put letters the wrong way round and have poor or inconsistent spelling.
 Processing of information can be affected so that dyslexics often understand verbal instructions better then information that is written down.
 Planning and organisation and anything that requires the use of short term memory can also be a struggle.
+However, every child presents differently

 Speak to your child’s teacher.
 They will be able to talk with you and address any concerns that you may have.
-They will be able to offer additional support to help your child if necessary and there are resources that the teacher can try such as coloured overlays and other reading aids.
+Each class is expected to be dyslexia friendly, which in turn benefits all learners in the classroom.
+There are resources that the teacher can try such as coloured overlays and other reading aids.

 It is very useful for your child’s teacher to know if dyslexia runs in the family.